sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

     >**NOTE:** Make sure this is typed or pasted as a single line!

     >**NOTE:** This command will create a Service Principal with Contributor access to the Resource Group created before.
-This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription).
+This way, we make sure GitHub Actions will only have the permissions needed to interact with this Resource Group (not the rest of the subscription).

 1. The command will output a JSON object, you will later keep it as a GitHub secret for the workflow, **Copy the JSON (2)**.
 The JSON contains the identifiers used to authenticate against Azure in the name of an Azure Entra application identity (service principal).